WolframInstitute/NKS-C2C/README.md

-# Click 2 Copy Project - Wolfram Institute
+# A New Kind of Science - Click 2 Copy Project - Wolfram Institute

 Welcome to the **Click 2 Copy Project**, an initiative by the Wolfram Institute to modernize and enhance the accessibility of the code used to create the iconic figures from Stephen Wolfram’s *A New Kind of Science (NKS)*.
 This project empowers contributors to reproduce these figures using updated Wolfram Language code, making it easier to understand and explore the principles behind them.